 Transfer Resources and Tools

 Transfer literature such as catalogs, applications and degree information are available in the Office of Student Services located in Holton Hall.
 A Transfer Day is held annually and gives students the opportunity to meet with representatives from many four-year colleges and universities around the Commonwealth and region.
-The Student Services office also publishes the College Transfer Guide annually.
-The Transfer Guide provides information on how individual courses available at MECC are credited at the most common transfer institutions in the region.

 - SCHEV Transfer Tool- provides additional information on how certain VCCS courses transfer to Virginia’s public and private colleges and universities.